eneajaho/just-angular/src/content/creating-reusable-router-signals-apis.md

 ## `injectQueryParams` and `injectParams`

-These two function are already published by the `ngxtension` library
+These two functions are already published by the `ngxtension` library

 - [injectParams](https://ngxtension.netlify.app/utilities/injectors/inject-params/)
 - [injectQueryParams](https://ngxtension.netlify.app/utilities/injectors/inject-query-params/)

-They are fully tested and already being used in multiple projects.
+They are fully tested and are already being used in multiple projects.

 ## Using `withComponentInputBinding()` with signal inputs